top of page

 The SEIA launched the National PV Recycling Program and has designated Preferred Recycling Partners that meet the SEIA’s standards.
 Solar inverters are commonly recycled with electronic waste and racking systems with similar metal scrap.
 As more solar installations reach the end of their useful lives, the ease of recycling component parts will hopefully equally improve.

 The costs of decommissioning solar farms vary depending on their size, location, and complexity.
-Covering the decommissioning expenses is the responsibility of the project owner, not the local community or landowner.
+The project owner, not the local community or landowner, is responsible for covering the decommissioning expenses.

 Some of the most labor-intensive aspects of removing the solar equipment include dismantling and removing the racking system and removing ground screws and power poles.
 If you’re creating a decommissioning plan for the future, also factor in inflation.

-Estimated decommissioning costs for a 2-megawatt solar farm in Massachusetts include the costs of dismantling a project, but not equipment disposal costs, which vary depending on if there is a secondary market for repurposed components.
+The solar decommissioning cost estimates for a 2-megawatt solar farm in Massachusetts include the costs of dismantling a project, but not equipment disposal costs, which vary depending on if there is a secondary market for repurposed components.
 The costs outlined below are estimates; actual decommissioning costs may vary.

 Decommissioning Tasks